gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When the now deprecated `Javadoc.setOptions(MinimalJavadocOptions)` method is called with a `StandardJavadocDocletOptions`, it replaces the task's own `options` value.
 However, calling the method with a parameter that is not a `StandardJavadocDocletOptions` will only copy the values declared by the object, but won't replace the `options` object itself.

+### compileOnly no longer extends compile

+The fact that `compileOnly` extends the `compile configuration was on oversight.
+It made it very` hard for users to query for the dependencies that were actually "only used for compilation".
 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.